-The Role of the Designated Safeguarding Lead
+The role of the Designated Safeguarding Lead

-All Designated Safeguarding Leads across the School will:
+All Designated Safeguarding Leads across the Trust will:

-- be a senior member of staff from the leadership team; - have their roles explicitly defined in their job descriptions;

-- be given sufficient time, funding, supervision, and support, to fulfil their child welfare and safeguarding responsibilities effectively; - ensure that all staff recognise their roles in sharing of information; - ensure Designated Safeguarding Lead and Deputies undergo updated child protection training every two years; - liaise, in accordance with the Shropshire Safeguarding Children Board procedures, when referring a child where there are concerns about possible abuse or harm; - be able to access the contents of the Shropshire Safeguarding Children Board/ Shropshire Safeguarding Partnership procedures and Personnel procedures (on Shropshire Learning Gateway) and make these accessible to all staff; - ensure all staff, including supply teachers, visiting professionals working with children in each school, and volunteers, are informed of the names and contact details of the Designated Safeguarding Lead and Deputies, and the school's procedures for safeguarding children; - support staff who attend strategy meetings and/or case conferences; - support staff and volunteers who may find safeguarding issues upsetting or stressful by enabling them to talk through their anxieties, and to seek further support from the school leadership group, or others as appropriate; - ensure involvement of other lead professionals eg where there are concerns about any child including those who are Children in Care (CIC); - ensure all staff attend safeguarding and child protection training, and receive updates via email or staff meetings, to keep their skills and knowledge up to date.
+- be a senior member of staff from the leadership team; - have their roles explicitly defined in their job descriptions; - be given sufficient time, funding, supervision, and support, to fulfil their child welfare and safeguarding responsibilities effectively; - ensure that all staff recognise their roles in sharing of information; - ensure Designated Safeguarding Lead and Deputies undergo updated child protection training every two years; - liaise, in accordance with the Shropshire Safeguarding Community Partnership procedures, when referring a child where there are concerns about possible abuse or harm; - liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
+NPCC: When to Call the Police, should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do. - be able to access the contents of the Shropshire Safeguarding Community Partnership procedures and Personnel procedures (on Shropshire Learning Gateway) and make these accessible to all staff; - ensure all staff, including supply teachers, visiting professionals working with children in each school, and volunteers, are informed of the names and contact details of the Designated Safeguarding Lead and Deputies, and the school's procedures for safeguarding children; - support staff who attend strategy meetings and/or case conferences; - support staff and volunteers who may find safeguarding issues upsetting or stressful by enabling them to talk through their anxieties, and to seek further support from the school leadership group, or others as appropriate; - ensure involvement of other lead professionals eg where there are concerns about any child including those who are Children in Care (CIC); - ensure all staff attend safeguarding and child protection training, and receive updates via email or staff meetings, to keep their skills and knowledge up to date.